 HIGHLIGHTS ON BEST OF EX-YUGOSLAVIA PRIVATE TOUR

-Arrival at Ljubljana airport and transfer to the hotel.
+Arrival at Ljubljana airport and transfer to the hotel to start Ex Yugoslavia Tour.
 Later, a sightseeing tour of the old town squeezed between the castle hill and the river.
 If time allows, we also visit the castle tower for a panoramic view over the city.
 Overnight in Ljubljana.

 After breakfast we’ll head for the Julian Alps to visit Bled where we’ll visit the 1000 year old castle and admire the lake and its small island and church.
 In the afternoon you’ll be taken to where the locals go – lake Bohinj and a very scenic drive through the countryside.
 In the evening transfer to Ljubljana.
 Overnight in Ljubljana.